muSpectre/muFFT/doc/source/GettingStarted.rst

 Dependencies quick start
 ************************

-muFFT needs the above dependencies for full functionality, and addition muGrid needs `PnetCDF <https://parallel-netcdf.github.io/>`_.
-We provide a convenience script that will download and compile all dependencies as static libraries, that are then linked statically with the muGrid and muFFT libraries upon compilation.
+µFFT needs the above dependencies for full functionality, and addition muGrid needs `PnetCDF <https://parallel-netcdf.github.io/>`_.
+We provide a convenience script that will download and compile all dependencies as static libraries, that are then linked statically with the muGrid and µFFT libraries upon compilation.

 To install these dependencies, run